Language Models with Rationality: Related Work

 \section{Related Work}

-{\bf Materializing a Model's Internal Knowledge:} It is now well recognized that LLMs contain extensive world knowledge \cite{lama,petroni2020how,davison-etal-2019-commonsense,peters2019knowledge,alpaqa,roberts2020much} that somehow enables them to perform well.
+It is now well recognized that LLMs contain extensive world knowledge \cite{lama,petroni2020how,davison-etal-2019-commonsense,peters2019knowledge,alpaqa,roberts2020much} that somehow enables them to perform well.
 Recent work has attempted to expose that knowledge in various ways, both to justify answers and improve performance, and our work falls into this genre.
 Standard explanation generation methods \cite{Wiegreffe2021TeachMT} can produce compelling explanations, but with no guarantee that the generated sequence of tokens expresses the model's internal knowledge, nor entails the actual answer.
-Similarly, chain-of-thought (CoT) \cite{Wei2022ChainOT} and Least-to-Most \cite{Zhou2022LeasttoMostPE} prompting generates (in different ways) a step-by-step reasoning chain along with an answer, but again with no claim that the chain reflects the model's internal knowledge nor is valid reasoning \cite{Subramanian2020ObtainingFI}.
+Similarly, chain-of-thought (CoT) \cite{Wei2022ChainOT} and Least-to-Most \cite{Zhou2022LeasttoMostPE} prompting generate (in different ways) a step-by-step reasoning chain along with an answer, but again with no claim that the chain reflects the model's internal knowledge nor is valid reasoning \cite{Subramanian2020ObtainingFI}.

-To add semantics to generations, several systems have used self-querying to verify that generations reflect model-believed facts (by self-querying ``Is p true?''), e.g., \cite{Kassner2021BeliefBankAM,jung-etal-2022-maieutic}, or model-believed rules (by self-querying ``Does p imply q?''), e.g., \cite{entailer}.
-Our work here builds on these to construct a {\bf belief graph}\footnote{ Our notion of ``belief graph'' differs from that in \citet{hase2021beliefs}, where edges connect beliefs that are sensitive to edits in other beliefs.
-In contrast, our edges denote model-believed inferential relationships between beliefs, e.g., $p_{1}$ implies $p_{2}$. }, namely a network of model-believed facts and their inferential relationships, which can then be reflected on.
+To add semantics to generations, several systems have used self-querying to verify that generations reflect model-believed facts (by self-querying ``Is p true?'') \citep[e.g.,][]{Kassner2021BeliefBankAM,jung-etal-2022-maieutic}, or model-believed rules (by self-querying ``Does p imply q?'') \citep[e.g.,][]{entailer}.
+We build on these to construct a {\bf belief graph}, namely a network of model-believed facts and their inferential relationships, which can then be reflected on.

 {\bf Beliefs:} We refer to the model's factual opinions as ``beliefs'' rather than ``knowledge'' because those opinions may be wrong.
 In general, an agent can be said to believe p if it acts as if p was true \cite{sep-belief}.
 Following \citet{Kassner2021BeliefBankAM} and \citet{richardson2022breakpoint}, we take a simple, syntactic operationalization of this, namely the agent answers ``yes'' to the question ``p?'', but also note that more semantic versions could be used, e.g., the agent also answers ``yes'' to paraphrases and implications of p.